yagoyudi/cheat/README.md

 cheat view tar
 ```

-You will be presented with a cheatsheet resembling the following:
+You will be presented with a note resembling the following:

 ```sh
 # To extract an uncompressed archive: